 Risk factors for TOS include:

-- Being a woman, since women are affected more often than men.
+- They are a woman since women are affected more often than men.

-- Being between the ages of 20 and 50, which is when symptoms usually start.
+- They are between the ages of 20 and 50 when symptoms usually start.

-- Being a high-level athlete, especially playing baseball, softball, wrestling, swimming, hockey, martial arts, backpacking, and billiards (all of this has been linked to venous TOS).
+- You are a high-level athlete, especially playing baseball, softball, wrestling, swimming, hockey, martial arts, backpacking, and billiards (all of these have been linked to venous TOS).

-- Coping with chronic stress , which can put stress on the neck.
+- I am coping with chronic stress, which can put pressure on the neck.

 - Obesity or being very overweight.